aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ![moebius](/img/2019-07-30_01/moebius01.jpg "moebius")

-Because doing machine learning often requires trying many algorithms with different parameters, from data cleaning to model validation, the **Python** programmers will often load a full dataset into a [Pandas](https://pandas.pydata.org/) dataframe, without actually modifying the stored data.
+Because doing machine learning implies trying many options and algorithms with different parameters, from data cleaning to model validation, the **Python** programmers will often load a full dataset into a [Pandas](https://pandas.pydata.org/) dataframe, without actually modifying the stored data.
 This loading part may be relatively long for large datasets.
 In this post, we look at different options regarding the storage, in terms of elapsed time and disk space.

 We are going to measure the **loading time** of a table stored in different formats, either as file (CSV file, [Feather](https://github.com/wesm/feather), [Parquet](https://parquet.apache.org/) or
  [HDF5](https://support.hdfgroup.org/HDF5/whatishdf5.html)) or in a database (Microsoft SQL Server).